 First, it’s important to define what we do and don’t mean by “crowdfunding.”
 There are various ways of collectively funding new initiatives, such as pooling donations to a non-profit entity or facilitating collective sponsorship of creative projects as Kickstarter does.
 There are also startups funded by a large number of individual angel investors or groups, all of whom meet the criteria for “accredited investors” under current U.S. securities law.
 Those are all worthy pursuits that fall outside the scope of this discussion.

-My definition of the type of crowdfunding contemplated by the JOBS Act — more accurately dubbed “crowd investing” — is the making available of equity shares in a for-profit business enterprise for investment in relatively small dollar amounts by a relatively large number of individual investors who do not meet the traditional “accredited investor” criteria.
+My definition of the type of equity crowdfunding contemplated by the JOBS Act — more accurately dubbed “crowd investing” — is the making available of equity shares in a for-profit business enterprise for investment in relatively small dollar amounts by a relatively large number of individual investors who do not meet the traditional “accredited investor” criteria.